 Camp and Tent App

 Another great resource is actually a phone app.
-The Camp and Tent app allows you to search and find campground specific to tent campers.
+The Camp and Tent app allows you to search and find campgrounds specific to tent campers.
 There are over 20,000 campgrounds throughout the US and Canada.
-Similar to recreation.gov, Camp and Tent provides you with a list of amenities, costs, hookups, open seasons, pet-friendly, and much more.
+Similar to recreation.gov, Camp, and Tent provides you with a list of amenities, costs, hookups, open seasons, pet-friendly, and much more.

 There is a small cost for the app but does provide you with lots of great information.
 Some of the information and camping spots are hard to find in other locations.
 This would be a great resource for a family who is planning on camping in many different places in the future.
 Currently, you can only find the app on the iTunes store.

 The next step is to Google specific campgrounds.
 If you found some potential locations on recreation.gov, it’s a good idea to Google that specific campground.
 You’ll be able to find additional pictures as well as reviews and comments about the campground.

 It always helps me to see additional pictures of the campground.
 It gives me a better idea of whether it is good for tent camping, RV camping, general size, vegetation, and general surroundings.